 What types of questions are in Education Perfect?

-We have a range of content to fulfill whatever teaching needs that you might have.
+We have a wide range of content to fulfil your teaching needs.

 Education Perfect content can be split into three major categories: